 Search and Browsing History

-Usually, one of the best indicators of what a homeowner is looking for is in their history.
-Google will take into account websites that a homeowner has visited and the interaction they had with that website.
+Usually, one of the best indicators of what a homeowner is looking for is in their search history.
+Google personalized search will take note of their web history, or websites that a homeowner has visited and the interaction they had with that website.

-By simply creating a Google+ account, you are in-turn submitting valuable demographic information to Google.
+By simply creating a Google+ account, you are in turn submitting valuable demographic information to Google.
 There is, however, the debate over Twitter, Facebook, and other social platforms, and if they affect rankings.
-In our experience, we have noticed that our clients with better social engagement tend to rank higher.
+In our experience, we have noticed that our clients with better social engagement tend to rank higher, even in personalized results.

 Mobile vs. Desktop

 Google’s SERPs for mobile searches have become so different from those for desktop searches that it’s better to treat them as being from two separate search engines.

 In fact, Google personalized search has made it impossible for a non-mobile friendly website or web page to rank high or perhaps even appear in the relevant results for a mobile search.
 On the other hand, websites that have a web design strategy and are mobile friendly have a higher rank in those same mobile SERPs.
 That makes sense, doesn’t it?